gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ---

+Since GitLab 10.8 we are now recursively merging the files defined in `include` with those in `.gitlab-ci.yml`.
 Files defined by `include` are always evaluated first and recursively merged with the content of `.gitlab-ci.yml`, no matter the position of the `include` keyword.
-You can take advantage of recursive merging to customize and override details in included CI configurations with local defintions.
+You can take advantage of recursive merging to customize and override details in included CI configurations with local definitions.

-NOTE: **Note:**
-Before GitLab 10.8, the content of `.gitlab-ci.yml` always took precedence over the content of external files.

 The following example shows specific YAML-defined variables and details of the `production` job from an include file being customized in `.gitlab-ci.yml`.

 ```yaml
 # Content of https://company.com/autodevops-template.yml